n1215/typescript-abstract-data-type-example/README.md

-# Options for implementating Abstract Data Type in TypeScript
+# Patterns for implementing Abstract Data Type in TypeScript

 A collection of sample code for comparing and learning different styles for designing and implementing a simple abstract data type called `LocalTime` in TypeScript.